Ryzer58/sunxi-DT-overlays/README.md

 ## Version

-As of now overlays in this repository should work with the kernel version **4.14.x**.
+As of now overlays in this repository should work with the kernel version **5.15.x**.
-They may need changes/adjustments to work on older versions and eventually they will be updated to newer kernel versions.
+They may need changes/adjustments to work with newer kernel versions.

 ## Technical info